WHJA

-WHJA (890 AM, "Power 101") is a radio station licensed to the community of Laurel, Mississippi, and serving the Hattiesburg, Mississippi, area.
-The station is owned by Donald Pugh, Sr., through licensee Eternity Media Group LLC.
+WHJA (890 AM, "Power 101") is a commercial radio station licensed to Laurel, Mississippi, United States, and serving the Hattiesburg, Mississippi, area.
+The station is owned by Donald Pugh, Sr., through licensee Eternity Media Group, LLC.
 It airs a classic hip hop format.

 The station was assigned the WHJA call letters by the Federal Communications Commission on August 1, 2008.